-- 1. Expenses for transportation, lodging, subsistence and related items incurred by project personnel and by outside consultants employed on the project (see AAG Chapter V.B.4) who are in travel status on business related to an NSF-supported project are allowable as prescribed in the governing cost principles.
-The requirements for prior approval detailed in the governing cost principles are waived. - 2.
-Except as provided in the governing cost principles, the difference between economy airfare and a higher-class airfare is unallowable.
+1. Expenses for transportation, lodging, subsistence and related items incurred by project personnel and by outside consultants employed on the project (see AAG Chapter V.B.4) who are in travel status on business related to an NSF-supported project are allowable as prescribed in the governing Office of Management and Budget (OMB) cost principles.
+The requirements for prior approval detailed in the governing OMB cost principles are waived.

+2. Except as provided in the governing OMB cost principles, the difference between economy airfare and a higher-class airfare is unallowable.
 A train, bus or other surface carrier may be used in lieu of, or as a supplement to, air travel at the lowest first-class rate by the transportation facility used.
 If such travel, however, could have been performed by air, the allowance will not normally exceed that for jet economy airfare.